Network science: Background and history

 The study of networks has emerged in diverse disciplines as a means of analyzing complex relational data.
 The earliest known paper in this field is the famous Seven Bridges of Königsberg written by Leonhard Euler in 1736.
 Euler's mathematical description of vertices and edges was the foundation of graph theory, a branch of mathematics that studies the properties of pairwise relations in a network structure.
-The field of graph theory continued to develop and found applications in chemistry (Sylvester, 1878).
+The field of graph theory continued to develop and found applications in chemistry.

 Dénes Kőnig, a Hungarian mathematician and professor, wrote the first book in Graph Theory, entitled "Theory of finite and infinite graphs", in 1936.

 Moreno's sociogram of a 1st grade class.

 In the 1930s Jacob Moreno, a psychologist in the Gestalt tradition, arrived in the United States.
 He developed the sociogram and presented it to the public in April 1933 at a convention of medical scholars.
 Moreno claimed that "before the advent of sociometry no one knew what the interpersonal structure of a group 'precisely' looked like".
 The sociogram was a representation of the social structure of a group of elementary school students.
 The boys were friends of boys and the girls were friends of girls with the exception of one boy who said he liked a single girl.
 The feeling was not reciprocated.
 This network representation of social structure was found so intriguing that it was printed in The New York Times.
 The sociogram has found many applications and has grown into the field of social network analysis.

 Probabilistic theory in network science developed as an offshoot of graph theory with Paul Erdős and Alfréd Rényi's eight famous papers on random graphs.
 For social networks the exponential random graph model or p* is a notational framework used to represent the probability space of a tie occurring in a social network.
 An alternate approach to network probability structures is the network probability matrix, which models the probability of edges occurring in a network, based on the historic presence or absence of the edge in a sample of networks.

 Interest in networks exploded around 2000, following new discoveries that offered novel mathematical framework to describe different network topologies, leading to the term 'network science'.
 Albert-László Barabási and Reka Albert discovered the scale-free networks nature of many real networks, from the WWW to the cell.
 The scale-free property captures the fact that in real network hubs coexist with many small degree vertices, and the authors offered a dynamical model to explain the origin of this scale-free state.
+Social networks in particular tend to be weakly scale-free.
 Duncan Watts and Steven Strogatz reconciled empirical data on networks with mathematical representation, describing the small-world network.